nostrgamer/Csharp_Nostr_Unity_SDK/README.md

    - Verify that your private key matches your public key
    - Check that the event is properly formatted
    - Ensure the timestamp is not in the future

+4. **Private Key Format Issues**
+   - For nsec format keys, ensure they start with "nsec1"
+   - For hex format keys, ensure they are valid hexadecimal (0-9, a-f) and have the correct length (64 characters)

 ### Debug Logging